computationalabstraction/Snuti/README.md

 <br>

-Snuti is a fast comprehensive FRP library inspired by RxJS, Bacon.js and most.js.
+Snuti is a fast comprehensive reactive programming library inspired by RxJS, Bacon.js and most.js.
 It is conforming to the ES Observable proposal, Promise/A+ spec, Fantasy Land and Static Land.
 It is crossplatform, lightweight with no dependancies and reliable.

 ### `Example Usage`